A Visual Reinforcement Learning-Based Separate Primitive Policy for Peg-in-Hole Tasks: RELATED WORK

 \section{RELATED WORK}

 \textbf{Reinforcement Learning for Peg-in-Hole.} RL can automate the repetitive insertion process and realize compliance through impedance control \cite{kozlovsky2022reinforcement}.
-The target objects span from common primitives to industrial connectors, such as RJ45 in the NIST Task Board \cite{kimble2020benchmarking}.
+The target objects span from common primitives to industrial connectors \cite{kimble2020benchmarking}.
 In recent years, different modalities have been fused to extract more features for complex insertion tasks with tight clearance \cite{chen2024multimodality, jin2024visualforcetactile}.
 Tactile \cite{sferrazza2024power, dong2021tactilerl} and force/torque \cite{luo2019reinforcement} can sense more contact details and allow for higher pose uncertainty than that offered by vision.
 However, training and tuning in the real platform is impractical, and thus verification in simulation plays an important role.
 For the simulation results to be instructive, the discrepancies in the presentation of modality data and physical properties between simulation and reality must be considered.
-Additional methods are required to process the native signals obtained from the simulator to align the performance of real sensors \cite{akinola2024tacsl}.
-The noisy nature of the force/torque signals means many transition states will not be experienced during training.
+Additional methods are required to align the native simulator signals with real sensor performance, as the inherent noise causes many transition states to be missed during training \cite{akinola2025tacsl}.
 In contrast, vision and robot proprioception are low-cost and easy to access \cite{yasutomi2023visual}.
 Visual RL has been proven to be effective to accomplish insertion tasks \cite{shi2021proactive, tang2024automate}.
-Even from the multimodal perspective, visual is an essential component, which is our intention to accelerate the visual RL process. \cite{nasiriany2022augmenting} and \cite{zhang2022learning} have utilized predefined primitives to replace low-level motion commands to reduce the task complexity and shorten the horizon.
-Nevertheless, both of them are performed with known state information of the hole, which is inconsistent with the reality.
-Thus, we design a visual-based insertion strategy and adopt only two primitives with location and insertion.
+Even from the multimodal perspective, visual is an essential component, which is our intention to accelerate the visual RL process.